puddingmania/drone-programme-using-modules/README.md

 1.a lot of monitor process
 2.Have Not Done The Safety Test******
 3.Fill in the MAC and  PID value by yourself******

+How to use:
+1.Download the corresponding library from GitHub or Arduino libraries 2.Assemble the hardware following the instructions